 With so many preservatives in food products these days, it can be difficult to avoid harmful additives and chemicals unless you know what to look out for.

-Over 90% of packaged products you'll find on your supermarket shelf have been processed or chemically altered in some way to make them more profitable, more visually appealing, to create longer shelf life, or to make them more addictive.
+It is estimated that over 90% of packaged products you'll find on your supermarket shelf have been processed or chemically altered in some way.

 MSG, or Monosodium Glutamate, is a very common and toxic food preservative you definitely should avoid.

-You’ve probably heard of MSG before, because of how widely it's known and used, but what you may not realise, is just how many foods contain this harmful chemical.
+You’ve probably heard of MSG before or know of it as an ingredient used in certain cuisine and takeaway foods, but you may not realise just how many everyday foods also contain this harmful chemical.

 MSG is regularly added to packaged savoury foods to enhance the flavour and texture.
 Foods that commonly contain MSG include: